cara-tm/GoTop/README.md

 # GoTop
-Simple animated scroll "Go to Top" javascript with no dependencies
+A simple animated scroll "Go to Top" javascript with no dependencies within only 557 Bytes to do the trick.

 ## Demo & How to use